scitedotai/scite-zotero-plugin/README.md

 - Open Zotero

 Notes:
+- The lines in `prefs.js` will be re-written whenever you open Zotero so you have to remember to comment them out each time!
+- Doing `npm run build` will also generate an `xpi/` directory locally that you can directly add as a plugin into your Zotero
 - It looks like Zotero has been migrating to Electron (or at least there may be plans for this; it's been discussed for the past 4 years).
 Due to the lack of support for XUL, clear plugin documentation, and the potential deprecation of this version of Zotero, a lot of this codebase was put together by looking at existing plugins that worked in similar ways.
 Namely: `https://github.com/PubPeerFoundation/pubpeer_zotero_plugin`, `https://github.com/jlegewie/zotfile`, and `https://github.com/bwiernik/zotero-shortdoi`.
 If you're trying to write a plugin, I'd recommend poking around all 3 of those!

 ## Release